Vocea României season 4

 The fourth season of the Romanian reality talent show Vocea României premiered on ProTV on September 16, 2014.
 Pavel Bartoș returned as host, while Nicoleta Luciu left the show.
 Oana Tache replaced Vlad Roșca as the social media correspondent.
 Loredana Groza, Smiley and Marius Moga returned as coaches, while Tudor Chirilă replaced Horia Brenciu as the fourth coach.
 The show was moved from its usual Saturday evening slot to Friday evening, with the premiere on a Tuesday.

-This season brought rule changes.
-The blind auditions were expanded from six to seven shows.
-The battle round was simplified by allowing coaches to steal one losing contestant only, instead of two as in the previous year, and eliminating the sing-off from the show.
-Thus, every coach advances with eight contestants to the live shows, as in season three.
-The jury/televote split in the semi-final was also changed from 50/50 to 40/60.
+This season introduced several rule changes.
+The blind auditions were extended from six to seven episodes.
+The battle rounds were simplified by permitting coaches to steal only one losing contestant, rather than two as in the previous season, and by removing the sing-off.
+Consequently, each coach advances with eight contestants to the live shows, mirroring the format of Season Three.
+Additionally, the jury/televote split in the semi-final was adjusted from 50/50 to 40/60.

 The season finale aired on December 19, 2014.
 Tiberiu Albu, initially mentored by Smiley, but stolen by Chirilă in the battle rounds, was declared winner of the season.
 It was Chirilă's first victory as a coach and the first time a stolen contestant had won the competition.